Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data: Results

 \subsection{Analytical Test Problem}

 To clearly illustrate the utility of the proposed method compared to existing multifidelity machine learning methods, we will first use a simple 1-D problem.
 The functions used, number of training data points at each fidelity level, and Pearson correlation (see \cref{eq:pearson}) between high- and low-fidelity models are outlined in \Cref{tab:synthetic-experiment}.
 Many existing methods assume high correlation between high- and low-fidelity models (often $>95\%$).
 We selected these simple functions such that the high-fidelity has only a 63.8\% and 41.8\% correlation with the medium- and low-fidelity models, respectively.
 Additionally, the high-fidelity model is a nonlinear combination of the medium- and low-fidelity models, which prevents the autoregressive estimators from linearly propagating necessary low-fidelity information through to the high-fidelity surrogate model.
 In this example, all surrogate models are \glspl{gp} and each \gls{gp} is parameterized using ARD kernels (see \cref{rbf-kernel}).
 In all examples, the proposed method is given a linear mean function while Kennedy O'Hagan, NARGP, and Kriging models are given a constant mean function to correct for vertical bias.
 We emphasize that these are canonical formulations; a full comparison of all the proposed variations (e.g., more complex mean functions \cite{stein_universal_1991}, active learning schemes \cite{he_active_2024}, fully-Bayesian treatments \cite{neal_bayesian_1996}, etc.) to these estimators is outside the scope of this paper.
-For maximum fairness across methods, each \gls{gp} had its hyperparameters (mean/kernel parameters and white noise variance) tuned using gradient-descent with the ADAM algorithm, and each was allowed to iterate until convergence (over 1,000 iterations without an improvement in marginal likelihood).
+For maximum fairness across methods, each \gls{gp} had its hyperparameters (mean/kernel parameters and white noise variance) optimized using gradient-descent with the standard ADAM algorithm, and each was allowed to iterate until convergence (over 1,000 iterations without an improvement in marginal likelihood).
+The linear mean function parameters were initialized by matching training inputs to outputs via ordinary least-squares regression.
+The kernel parameters were initialized to generic positive values derived from the variance of the output data.
+The noise variances were initialized to $10^{-6}$ and increased such that the condition number of the kernel matrix did not exceed $10^5$.
+We emphasize that trained GP models can be sensitive to hyperparameter selection and the marginal likelihood function can be highly non-convex; hence, in the following results, we cannot guarantee globally optimal hyperparameters.